| Elizabethan England - The Age of Treason History is alive in each one of us. The aggregation of all that we collectively, and individually

 Catholicism through severe Protestant persecution, until Elizabeth I ascended the throne in 1558,

+when the tide was again reversed.
 Fearful of a now encroaching Catholic Europe, Elizabeth embarked upon a systematic course of

 repression and persecution of Catholics within her own country, in an attempt to ensure that there was